mautomic/sleet/README.md

 to half or even quarter of what it was, into the millisecond range.
 Most often, the over-the-wire time is the bottleneck, and should be reduced as much as possible.

-`sleet-api-service` contains the interface to the TD-Ameritrade API.
+`sleet-api-service` contains the interface to the TD Ameritrade API.
 A client can call the methods in this package to query the endpoint over REST for option data.

 In order to use this API client, you must first have an API key.
 This requires both an account with the